finson/sketch/libraries/FirmataDevice/device-driver.md

 On the other hand, it is also possible for a device driver to implement the main control code on the client and provide access there using the same API.
 In this case the client device driver uses existing Firmata Features and commands as necessary to control the remote component(s) directly and according to the data sheet.
 In this scenario, the server side Firmata responds to standard Firmata commands as received and there is no specific device driver needed on the server.

+###Status and Control Registers

+The status and control methods operate based on register numbers.
+On an actual device, physical register numbers usually start at 0 and max out at a relatively low value like 16 or 32, depending on the device.
+In addition to the positive physical register numbers, this DeviceDriver API also uses negative register numbers to identify virtual quantities and actions associated with the device.
+Common virtual status register identifiers include:

+    -1  Device default name and a.b.c version number -2  Get LUN configuration

+  Common virtual control register identifiers include:

+    -1  Reset the device hardware to power-on defaults if possible.
+    -2  Modify LUN configuration

 ###Firmata Messages

 Two new Sysex sub-commands are added by this feature: `DEVICE_QUERY` and `DEVICE_RESPONSE`.